DBZoo - Talent without discipline is like an Octopus on rollerskates.

 Alias Interpreter

-Twitter and google calendar both transmit an xAP alias message that represents a command that needs to be performed.
-A sample command from twitter:
+The Twitter and Google Calendar xap-processes both transmit an xAP 'alias' message that represents a command that needs to be performed.
+A sample command from xap-twitter:

 xap-header